fjosw/ADjson.jl/README.md

 #### Notes
 - ADerrors.jl always assumes that replica are labeled as `r0`, `r1`, etc. Custom replica names in `json.gz` files get lost in the conversion.
 - ADerrors.jl does not support array valued constants with cross correlations.
 If such a constant is found in a `json.gz` file ADjson.jl throws an error.
-- Reading files with gaps in the Monte Carlo history is not yet supported as not all cases supported by pyerrors can be correctly initialized in ADerrors.jl.
+- Reading files with multiple replica and gaps in the Monte Carlo history is not yet supported as not all cases supported by pyerrors can be correctly initialized in ADerrors.jl.
 For now ADjson.jl throws an error in case such an observable is encountered.
+- Writing files with gaps in the Monte Carlo history is not supported as ADerrors.jl rescales gapped data and this rescaling can be ambiguous.

 ### Examples
 A single observable can be written to a file as described in the following example